sv0/ansible-prosody/README.md

     molecule test

-Requires Molecule, Vagrant and `python-vagrant` to be installed.
+Requires Molecule and Docker to be installed on devel host.

 ## License